na-na-hi/renget/archive/pmdhelloworld.md

 Incoming transmission from UNIT/PRG2.
 Accept?
 Y/N
 ```
 I stopped in my tracks.
 Incoming transmission?
-Somebody was messaging me?
-How the hell would that happen - it'd been a hot minute since I had played a Mystery Dungeon game, but I was fairly sure that they didn't have computers or the like.
+How the hell would somebody be able to message me?
+It'd been a hot minute since I had played a Mystery Dungeon game, but I was fairly sure that they didn't have computers or the like.
 Getting a strange communique before I even managed to get into town?
 Something was definitely up, but my curiosity overtook my common sense as I accepted the transmission.

 ```python
 >Y